CS-ACS/CSP/curriculum/2/substitution.md

 # [Substitution](#substitution)

-Implement a program that implements a substitution cipher, per the below.
+After watching the entire [Chapter 2 lecture]({{ "/curriculum/2" | relative_url }}) and the practice problems, implement a program that implements a substitution cipher, per the below.

 ```
 $ ./substitution JTREKYAVOGDXPSNCUIZLFBMWHQ